 The total scope of this $2.1 million project award to Super Excavators includes rehabilitation and replacement of pump stations, construction of CSO storage tank and pumping facility, trenchless and open cut construction of forcemains and gravity sewers and other associated work.
 The purpose of this project is to increase the capacity of the sewer system, and reduce the amount of sewage discharging into the Cuyahoga River.
 The microtunneling includes a single run of 760 lf of 48-in.
 RCP using an Akkerman SL60 (62.5-in.
 OD) through stiff silty clay soils.
 The run includes a contractor-designed curved alignment and is at a 5.5 percent slope.
 The project began in October 2017 to be completed by the end of October 2018.
 Independence Excavating is the prime contractor and MWH is the engineer.

 The value-engineered curve allowed the drive to avoid the foundation of a historic building along the alignment.
-“The curve on the Superior Stones project was a risk mitigation measure to help ensure that the building was damaged,” said Doug Gabriel, Deputy Director of Engineering and Construction-NEORSD.
+“The curve on the Superior Stones project was a risk mitigation measure to help ensure that the building was not damaged,” said Doug Gabriel, Deputy Director of Engineering and Construction-NEORSD.

 The curved drive was successfully completed in fall 2017 using Forterra dry-cast pipe.